 - Read 4-H and FFA General Rules. - The plan from which it was constructed must be with the article exhibited. - The plan must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-Please note, a set of step-by-step instructions are not a plan. - Projects with missing or insufficient plans will be lowered by one ribbon placing. - The use of other materials other than wood should be kept to a minimum. - Projects that have unsecured glass, i.e. glass shelves, glass top of a coffee table, etc., should not be brought to the fair. - Glass that is secured in the project, i.e. glass front of gun case or cabinet, etc., is permissible since it cannot easily be removed. - The entry cards and all other paperwork should be secured to the project in some manner. - Tape is usually not adequate to accomplish this. - The entry card, plans, and all other paperwork should be enclosed in a zip-top plastic bag with a hole punched through it and tied or otherwise secured to the exhibit. - Refinished/Repaired furniture should be exhibited in Home Environment Class 4400 Single Exhibit. - Projects made from precut kits are not allowed. - In judging wood articles, consideration will be given to: - Workmanship, including the accuracy of the plan. - o Design - o Choice of Wood - Suitability - Quality of Finish - Usefulness - Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth Development Department.
+Please note, a set of step-by-step instructions are not a plan. - Projects with missing or insufficient plans will be lowered by one ribbon placing. - The use of other materials other than wood should be kept to a minimum. - Projects that have unsecured glass, i.e. glass shelves, glass top of a coffee table, etc., should not be brought to the fair. - Glass that is secured in the project, i.e. glass front of gun case or cabinet, etc., is permissible since it cannot easily be removed. - Extra pieces that go with your woodworking project (i.e. bean bags to go with a cornhole set, building blocks to go with a play table, etc.) SHOULD NOT be submitted with the project. - The entry cards and all other paperwork should be secured to the project in some manner. - Tape is usually not adequate to accomplish this. - The entry card, plans, and all other paperwork should be enclosed in a zip-top plastic bag with a hole punched through it and tied or otherwise secured to the exhibit. - Projects made from precut kits are not allowed. - In judging wood articles, consideration will be given to: - o Workmanship, including the accuracy of the plan. - o Design - o Choice of Wood - Suitability - Quality of Finish - Usefulness - Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth Development Department. - Projects with "fractal burning" are NOT ALLOWED in any Kansas State Fair Exhibits in the 4-H Youth Development Department.
+(Example electrical burning to make black linework on artwork).
+This is an agreement with The American Association of Woodturners (AAW).

 - Article for Farm or Shop Use

 - Furniture for Household

 - Furniture for Lawn Use

 - Other Woodworking Articles (ex.
-Birdhouses, birdfeeders, etc.)
+Birdhouses, birdfeeders, bread boards, door stops, etc.)